coleifer/huey/README.rst

     >>> res(blocking=True)  # Will block until task finishes, in ~10s.
     5

-For much more, check out the `guide <https://huey.readthedocs.io/en/latest/guide.html>`_.
+For much more, check out the `guide <https://huey.readthedocs.io/en/latest/guide.html>`_ or take a look at the `example code <https://github.com/coleifer/huey/tree/master/examples/>`_.

 Running the consumer
 ^^^^^^^^^^^^^^^^^^^^